 The Black Lives Matter movement, which calls for an end to white supremacy and violence inflicted on Black communities and champions the inclusion of Black people, sparked an array of promises and pledges from major corporations across the world when it began in the USA in 2013.
 Many corporations vowed to make their enterprises inclusive and diverse in representation.

-and revelations surrounding systemic racism – the way racism is reflected and upheld in the systems in our society and our structural and institutional operations – prove otherwise.
+However, recent developments and revelations surrounding systemic racism – the way racism is reflected and upheld in the systems in our society and our structural and institutional operations – prove otherwise.
 Such examples have underscored the importance of going beyond words and committing to proactive engagements.

 Furthermore, corporate pledges and calls to action are often distanced from the actual cause, as are token initiatives that come and go with the news cycle.
 Doing something simply for the sake of it without a genuine urge to dismantle discriminatory attitudes leads to a brick-wall status quo that momentarily gets masked by the noise of apparent hustle.
 Social injustice cannot be tackled through superficiality.